-This campaign is an ideal option for businesses looking to do an introduction video or to showcase demonstration or classes.
+This campaign is an ideal option for businesses looking to do an introduction video or to showcase demonstrations or classes.
 It’s also considered one of the more cost-effective methods to snag engagement.
-Facebook Advertising offers several ways to optimize the video views experience, which each entail how long the video plays before it counts as a view (2 -15 seconds.)
-The most important piece of advice regarding video views is to consider the placement of your ads, so that they do not appear in videos that don’t align with your brand.
+Facebook Advertising offers several ways to optimize the video views experience, each entails how long the video plays before it counts as a view (2 -15 seconds.)
+The most important piece of advice regarding video views is to consider the placement of your ads so that they do not appear in videos that don’t align with your brand.

 7. Lead Generation - Lead Generation can be used when you’re looking to collect info or leads from people interested in your business.
 It’s a campaign tactic that doesn’t force the audience to go to a link or watch a video to learn more.
-Rather, it lets its target audience to quickly fill-out information right within the ad, using an auto-fill form, and then lets the business reach out to that member later.
+Rather, it lets its target audience quickly fill out information right within the ad, using an auto-fill form and then lets the business reach out to that member later.
 It’s often used alongside another free offer, such as an online class or book.
 The advantage to this approach is that it’s easy and quick; you can receive numerous leads in a short amount of time.
-The downside to this campaign is that it doesn’t provide much opportunity to share information about your business and you may receive misinformation— not every customer keeps their contact information updated.
-This can skew your feedback and the impact of your outreach as well as response rate post sign-up.
+The downside to this campaign is that it doesn’t provide much opportunity to share information about your business, and you may receive misinformation— not every customer keeps their contact information updated.
+This can skew your feedback and the impact of your outreach as well as your response rate post-sign-up.

-8. Messages - “Messages” involves creating an ad that redirects its audience to a messaging platform, such as WhatsUpApp or Facebook Messenger.
-The benefit to this advertising campaign is that it puts you in direct contact with the client, giving you more control over your message, the ability to overcome objections, and make personalized recommendations about services or products to your customers.
+8. Messages - “Messages” involves creating an ad that redirects its audience to a messaging platform, such as WhatsApp or Facebook Messenger.
+The benefit of this advertising campaign is that it puts you in direct contact with the client, giving you more control over your message, the ability to overcome objections and make personalized recommendations about services or products to your customers.

-The goals of decision ad objectives is to encourage your target audience to register, buy or sign up for a product or service.
+The goal of decision ad objectives is to encourage your target audience to register, buy or sign up for a product or service.
 These Facebook Campaign Objectives fall into the decision stage:

-Facebook Advertising offers several ways to optimize this campaign, which includes landing page views, link clicks, and value.
-There are also different ad formats or mediums to host these conversion campaigns, such as image, video, and slideshows.
+Facebook Advertising offers several ways to optimize this campaign, which include landing page views, link clicks, and value.
+There are also different ad formats or mediums to host these conversion campaigns, such as images, videos, and slideshows.

-10. Product Catalogue Sales - Product catalogue sales aims to show products from your online store catalogue to generate sales.
-Its campaigns show ads from your online store or catalogue as a way to keep your audience engaged, and then allow that customer to click on it to purchase it on-site.
+10. Product Catalogue Sales - Product catalog sales aims to show products from your online store catalog to generate sales.
+Its campaigns show ads from your online store or catalog as a way to keep your audience engaged and then allow that customer to click on it to purchase it on-site.
 These campaign ads are more dynamic than other ads as they involve upselling and cross-selling to potential customers, then tracking that outreach via conversions, link clicks, and impressions.

 11. Store Visits - Ads with a high “store visits” campaign focus on promoting your business’s physical location (brick-and-mortar) to the nearby target audience.
 This is a good option for businesses that are looking to increase the foot traffic in its store or a business that has multiple locations.
 There are some options to measure the success of this outreach, such as page insights.
 Despite this, though, this campaign style facilitates offline action, which can be difficult to gauge and track.